 9. Meanwhile, prepare the two sauces that will accompany our cake.

-Rectangular Le Creuset ceramic terrine and Le Creuset mini-cocottes
+Le Creuset ceramic rectangular terrine and Le Creuset mini-cocottes

-Author of the recipe: Lola from Loleta Life, Market & Cooking
+Recipe author: Lola from Loleta Life, Market & Cooking

 Comments